blacklightpy/vaultofknowledge/Christian Church Terminology.md

     - Governed by councils or synods, often shared between clergy and laity.
     - Found in Eastern Orthodoxy and some Protestant traditions.

 ---

-Let me know if you'd like deeper insights into any of these terms or structures!
----
 # Detail
 ### **Church Organizational Structures**